16 Top-Rated Tourist Attractions in Antibes-Juan-les-Pins

 Vieil Antibes (Old Town)

 The walled Old Town of Antibes is an inviting place to wander at a leisurely pace.
 The narrow, winding cobblestone streets are filled with little boutiques, gourmet food shops, cafés, and restaurants.
-Also awaiting visitors are enchanting surprises, from seaside views and bougainvillea-draped alleyways to shaded squares with outdoor dining terraces.
+Exploring by foot leads to enchanting discoveries: seaside views, bougainvillea-draped alleyways, and shaded squares with outdoor dining terraces.

-This medieval quarter is especially bustling during market hours, when vendors sell fresh fruits, vegetables, and flowers, as well as artisanal products like cheese and olives.
-A traditional market, the Marché Provençal, is held every morning (except Mondays outside of summer) at stalls beneath a covered hall on the Cours Masséna.
+This medieval quarter is especially bustling during market hours when vendors sell fresh fruits, vegetables, and flowers, as well as artisanal products like cheese and olives.
+A traditional open-air Marché Provençal is held every morning year-round (except Mondays from September through May) on the Cours Masséna.

-After admiring the Old Town's atmospheric pedestrian lanes and ancient stone buildings, visitors may go for a stroll along the ramparts.
-Overlooking the Baie des Anges, the path along the city's historic fortifications offers an exceptional panoramic outlook onto the Mediterranean Sea.
+After admiring the Old Town's atmospheric pedestrian lanes, go for a stroll along the ramparts (les remparts).
+Overlooking the Baie des Anges, the path along the city's historic fortifications offers an exceptional panoramic outlook over the Mediterranean Sea.

 Two top tourist attractions are found within Vieil Antibes: the Cathédrale Notre-Dame and the renowned Musée Picasso (in the medieval Château Grimaldi).